d-muhr/contact-app-adjusted-from-to-do-list-real-py/README.md

 Link of the original To Do List App: https://github.com/realpython/materials/tree/master/django-todo-list

-Statement that the original To Do List App (as the other material) has an MIT License: https://github.com/realpython/materials
+Statement that the original To Do List App (as the other material) has a MIT License: https://github.com/realpython/materials